 Special hazards arising from the substance or mixture

 Battery may burst and release hazardous decomposition products when exposed to a fire situation.
-Lithium ion batteries contain flammable electrolyte that may vent, ignite and produce sparks when subjected to high temperature (>150°C (302°F)), when damaged or abused (e.g. mechanical damage or electrical overcharging); may burn rapidly with flare-burning effect; may ignite other batteries which are in near proximity.
+Lithium-Poly batteries contain flammable electrolyte that may vent, ignite and produce sparks when subjected to high temperature (>150°C (302°F)), when damaged or abused (e.g. mechanical damage or electrical overcharging); may burn rapidly with flare-burning effect; may ignite other batteries which are in near proximity.

 Special protective actions for fire-fighters: